girishvjoshi/gj_blog/about.md

 ---
 I am a PhD candidate at Department of Aerospace Engineering, University of Illinois Urbana-Champaign.
 My Research is directed towards exploring Sample Efficient Policy Transfer in Cross Domain tasks in RL, Information enabled Adaptive Control for Cyber-Physical Systems, Bayesian Nonparametric Approach in Adaptive Control and Decision making in Non-Stationary Environment and Guidance, Control and Estimation Theory.

 I have Masters degree in Aerospace engineering from Indian Institue of Science Bangalore.
-At IISC I worked on my thesis titles Robust and Precision Satellite Formation Flying Guidance Using Adaptive Optimal Control Techniques.
+At IISC I worked on my thesis titles [Robust and Precision Satellite Formation Flying Guidance Using Adaptive Optimal Control Techniques].

 Before leaving for my PhD at UIUC, I spent 8 wonderful years at Indian Space research Organization (ISRO) as Scientist/Engineer 'SD' at ISRO-Satellite Center Bangalore (now URSC).